L-Tyrosine is an amino acid which is commonly used as a supplement for the purposes of

 There’s a big difference between reducing stress and improving your ability to deal with stress.
 Tyrosine does the latter.

 Why Is L-Tyrosine Included In Pre-Workouts And Fat-Burners?

 Originally, Tyrosine was used in pre-workout supplements, fat-burners, and anything that’s supposed to provide an energy boost because of it’s well-established role in Catecholamine production.

 Anything that increases Catecholamine release (like Caffeine) will make you feel more energized.

 Think of this as the fight or flight response without any danger.

-Unfortunately, L-Tyrosine supplements can’t increase Catecholamine levels.
 It can only stick around until the brain runs low.
-Then, when levels of Dopamine and Noradrenaline are depleted, Tyrosine serves as a means of preserving cognitive function.
+When levels of Dopamine and Noradrenaline are depleted, Tyrosine serves as a means of restoring them.

 Given that many pre-workout supplements and fat-burners contain stimulants (like Caffeine and Higenamine) which trigger the release of Catecholamines and give you energy, it makes sense to include L-Tyrosine.

 L-Tyrosine supplementation could potentially help reduce the impact of the dreaded stimulant-crash, which partially happens because of Catecholamine depletion.